 Introducing workplace chat, Microsoft Team, helped collaboration between employees and has reduced email by 50%.
 This has freed up employees’ time to work on more strategic-level thinking.

 “We’re not measuring our employees on the number of hours a week they work, it’s about the impact they have,” says Scott.

 What does the future look like for marketing?

 By 2020, the volume of data will reach nearly 50 zettabytes – that’s 20,000 times the total amount of data that existed in the world less than three decades before.

 - Talk to staff about the outcomes of the transformation and what they will achieve.

 - Don’t try to do too many things at once.

 - Focus on data.
 In five years’ time it will be all about the cloud.

 - Test and learn should be part of your DNA.

 Want to find out what other marketing leaders think about the future of content?
-Read The Future of Content Marketing: 10 interviews with leading CMOs on the trends they’re using to disrupt in 2019.
+Read The Future of Content Marketing: 10 interviews with leading CMOs on the trends they’re using to disrupt the market.